Team-1-414/team-1.github.io/index.md

  First, [install Meteor](https://www.meteor.com/install).

-Second, visit the [Manoa Exchange application github page](https://github.com/manoa-exchange/manoa-exchange-meteor-app), and click the "Use this template" button to create your own repository initialized with a copy of this application.
+Second, visit the [Voluntree application github page](https://github.com/team-roots/voluntree-meteor-app), and click the "Use this template" button to create your own repository initialized with a copy of this application.

-Third, cd into the Manoa Exchnage /app directory and install libraries with:
+Third, cd into the Voluntree /app directory and install libraries with:

 ```
 $ meteor npm install